chiawen0104/chn_review_aste/README.md

 # Chinese ASTE Dataset
 Our dataset serves as an accessible resource for conducting Aspect Sentiment Triplet Extraction (ASTE) on Chinese restaurant reviews from Google Maps.

-For further information, please refer to our publication, "Automatic Construction of a Chinese Review Dataset for Aspect Sentiment Triplet Extraction via Iterative Weak Supervision," in LREC-COLING 2024.
+For further information, please refer to our publication, "Automatic Construction of a Chinese Review Dataset for Aspect Sentiment Triplet Extraction via Iterative Weak Supervision" in LREC-COLING 2024.

 ## File Structure